onassar/PHP-SecureSessions/README.md

 done in the same way as always

 ### Secure Memcached Sessions
-The second class acts as a child, and provides the same functionality and security.
+The second class acts as a child, and provides the same security.
 Added functionality includes the addition of *memcached* server addresses.

 **Sample Instantiation**